How to tune SQL in a system running MySQL Part 2: SQL analysis

 mysql> show index from account_public; | +---------------+------------+-----------------+--------------+-----------------+----------+-------------+----------+---------+------+------------+---------+---------------+ | tbl_a | 0 | PRIMARY | 1 | col_b | A | 500000 | NULL | NULL | | BTREE | | | | tbl_a | 0 | col_c | 1 | col_c | A | 80000 | NULL | NULL | | BTREE | | | |

-There is a line called "Cardinality," which indicates the type of column value.
+There is a row called "Cardinality," which represents the number of values in the column.

-The larger this number, the more efficient the index at narrowing down (high cardinality), and
+The larger this number, the more efficient the index is at filtering (high cardinality), and

-the smaller this number, the less efficient the index at narrowing down (low cardinality).
+the smaller the number, the less efficient the index is at filtering (low cardinality).

 ・Create an index